DonQueso89/LBCS/README.md

 ```
 this should install all the dependencies

-- cd into the `lbcs` repo and run `poetry server.py` this should start the server up
+- now we can make a python env using `poetry shell` and then using the command `lbcs-server` to start the server up